 - These bison arrived from Elk Island National Park, which has been the 'seed source' of Canadian bison for many years as they maintain an extensive health database, have no cattle nor wood bison genes and are free from disease.

 - The bison were released into a 16.2-hectare (40 acre) holding facility where they remained over winter to allow time to become adapted to their new surroundings.
 On May 24, 2006, the bison were released into the largest parcel of the West Block, which totals approximately 181 square kilometres (70 square miles).
 This portion was chosen due to its large size, natural water source and access for park visitors.

-- The public were invited to celebrate the bison release on that day and now are able to view bison in their natural habitat.
+- Visitors to Grasslands National Park are able to view bison in their natural habitat.